-Confirmation of receipt of the grant application will be sent by email both to the user who created and submitted the grant application and to the email address specified for the project administrator as soon as the application has been received by the Research Council.
+Confirmation of receipt of the grant application will be emailed to the user who created and submitted the grant application and to the email address specified for the project administrator as soon as the Research Council has received the application.

 Submitting grant applications

 All application deadlines are final.
-It is possible to open, revise and resubmit a submitted application multiple times all the way up to the submission deadline.
-It is not possible to submit an application after the submission deadline has expired.
+It is possible to open, revise, and resubmit a submitted application multiple times until the deadline.
+It is not possible to apply after the submission deadline has expired.